Skip to Content

 • Inactive status — Temporarily ineligible for a deceased-donor liver transplant.

-The allocation system ensures that candidates with the highest MELD/PELD scores — between 30 and 40 — get a transplant first.
+The higher your MELD score, the higher priority for receiving a donor liver when one is available.
+The allocation system ensures that candidates with the highest MELD scores — between 30 and 40 — get a transplant first.

+While waiting for a liver transplant, remaining close to the hospital is crucial.
 When your coordinator calls, you will need to get to UPMC for your liver transplant within four to six hours.

 Family House provides an affordable “home away from home" for liver transplant patients and their families.

-Once on the waiting list, your liver transplant coordinator will schedule you for follow-up appointments based on your overall medical condition and MELD score.
+After you are on the waiting list, your liver transplant coordinator will schedule you for follow-up appointments based on your overall medical condition and MELD score.

-You will need to have blood work periodically to reevaluate your MELD score and be seen in the clinic at least every 6 months so the team can assess how ready you are for a transplant.
+You will need to have blood work periodically to reevaluate your MELD score and be seen in the clinic at least every six months so the team can assess how ready you are for a transplant.

 Most patients continue to see their primary hepatologist for follow-up care during this waiting time.
 Your doctor will remain in contact with the transplant team at UPMC, in addition to your regularly scheduled visits at UPMC.